cguerrerod-mm/cguerrerod-mm/README.md

 - 🌱 I’m currently learning **AI Python for beginners with Andrew Ng!**

-- 👨‍💻 All of my projects are available at [https://cguerrerod-mm.github.io](https://cguerrerod-mm.github.io)
+- 👨‍💻 All of my projects will be available soon at [https://cguerrerod-mm.github.io](https://cguerrerod-mm.github.io) (UNDER CONSTRUCTION)

 - 💬 Ask me about **Genomics, clinical research, machine learning, and science in general!**

 - 📫 How to reach me **camilaguerrero97@gmail.com**

-- ⚡ Fun fact **I am a CrossFit athlete!**
+- ⚡ Fun fact **I am a CrossFit athlete! and I love cats**

 <h3 align="left">Connect with me:</h3>
 <p align="left">